BONDED

 He looked back at me and his face wavered slightly in the mirage.
 At that moment I was completely terrified.
 Something awful would happen if he went.
 To him, to whoever he found and took down with him, to the rest of us left behind.
 I didn’t think we could stay together without him; if he went now, our world would fall apart.
 There was an energy in the air then that seemed to confirm this, that said yes, it had to be us.
 He couldn’t go.
 None of us could.

 I reached through it.
-It was thick and I had to reach far to get to him, craning my neck and holding my breath.
-I pulled Trevor in, and it got warm inside and felt right somehow.
+It was thick and I had to reach far to get to Trevor, craning my neck and holding my breath.
+I pulled him in, and it got warm inside and felt right somehow.
 Everyone started shouting but the sound was muffled and my ears were filled with roaring.
 When we came back through, we were slick like newborns.
 Trevor pushed me off and punched me hard in the face.
 I took it well.
 I was proud of myself.
 He stormed inside and slammed the door, but it was okay.
 Everything was okay.
 Rachel looked at me with pity and maybe a little envy, and followed Trevor in.
 It was best she went to him then.
 She could commiserate with him, but inside I think she was as relieved as I was.

 “You’re bleeding, bud.”
 Ennis said, and rubbed my back.